Skip to content

 Dimension Description

-Object Storage Amount Amazon S3 charges you for how much you store across all objects across all buckets.
-There is different pricing rates per region on a per-GB basis and as you store more data on S3, you get discounts on a per-GB basis.
+Object Storage Amount AWS charges you for how much you store across all objects and across all buckets.
+Each region has a different pricing rate on a per GB basis, and as you store more data on S3, you may get discounts on a per GB basis.

-Bandwidth Amazon S3 charges you for the amount of egress you consume for accessing S3 objects.
-You should keep an eye on how much bandwidth is being consumed especially if files are left open to the public where you can potentially have runaway costs if significant usage occurs.
+Bandwidth AWS charges you for the amount of egress you consume for accessing S3 objects.
+You should keep an eye on how much bandwidth is being consumed—that's where you can potentially have runaway costs with significant use.

-Request Metrics Amazon charges you for GET, SELECT, PUT, COPY, POST and LIST requests.
-Amazon also charges you different rates depending on which of these request types you're using.
-This is oftentimes an unknown cost that customers occur that you should keep an eye on.
+Request Metrics AWS charges you for GET, SELECT, PUT, COPY, POST, and LIST requests.
+S3 also charges you different rates depending on which of these request types you're using.
+This is oftentimes an unknown cost that occurs and that you should keep an eye on.

-S3 Intelligent Tiering is an Amazon S3 storage class that automatically will optimize storage costs automatically on behalf of customers.
-S3 Intelligent Tiering will monitor access patterns of S3 objects on your behalf and shift them between four different storage classes on your behalf to deliver you with savings automatically.
+S3 Intelligent-Tiering is an Amazon S3 storage class that will automatically optimize storage costs on your behalf.
+S3 Intelligent-Tiering will monitor access patterns of S3 objects and shift them between five different storage classes to deliver you automatic savings.

-Typically customers have files that they store with the storage class of Standard Storage but don't think to ever optimize these costs and overpay for the the amount they're storing in S3.
-By using Intelligent Tiering, customers can focus on their application development and allow S3 Intelligent Tiering to manage shifting their objects' storage classes on their behalf.
+Typically, customers have files stored in S3 Standard storage, but they may not think to ever optimize these costs and overpay for the number of files they're storing in S3.
+By using Intelligent-Tiering, you can focus on your application development and allow S3 Intelligent-Tiering to manage shifting their objects' storage classes on your behalf.

 Understanding Storage Classes#

-S3 currently supports 19 different object storage types within an S3 Bucket.
+S3 currently supports 28 different object storage types within an S3 bucket.
 Each bucket is capable of holding objects from a single class or multiple classes.
-A light overview of these storage types are below:
+A light overview of these storage types is included below:

 Storage Type Description